WildAshYT/The-Bridge-Minecraft-Data-Pack/README.md

 **Cureently being set up on github!!**

 This datapack brings hypixel bridge to your world!
 All you need to do is drop it into your data pack folder in a world with a bridge map and run /reload.
+And then set it up, with the extremly simple setup.